 These outlets may sometimes be located within another business, local Government offices, or in the main street of regional town.

-This multi-award winning centre is located in the main street at the gateway to the historic Goolwa Wharf precinct.
+Facing the main street at the gateway to the historic Goolwa Wharf precinct.
 The centre promotes tourism services and experiences by providing a professional information and booking service with specialist knowledge of Goolwa, the Alexandrina Council Region, Fleurieu Peninsula and beyond.
 Come and see us to help plan your stay in our beautiful region.

 We can also provide tour guides for walking or bus tours, (by appointment only)Visit website